 Jim Windolf is a contributing editor at Vanity Fair and senior consulting editor at M magazine.
 Follow him on Twitter: @jimwindolf

-Joe Pompeo covers media for Capital New York.
-He was previously a reporter at Yahoo!
-News, Business Insider and The New York Observer.
+Joe Pompeo is a senior reporter at Capital, where he covers media.
+He was previously a reporter at Yahoo News, Business Insider and The New York Observer.

 Jonathan Liu is a writer living in New York.

 Josefa Velasquez reports on politics in Albany.
 She previously worked for the Associated Press.

 Josh Benson is a co-founder and co-editor of Capital.
 He was previously an editor and reporter at The New York Observer, and he wrote about New Jersey for The New York Times.

 Josh Robin is a political reporter and anchor at NY1.

 Katharine Jose is a current student of Community and Regional Planning at the University of Texas-Austin School of Architecture.
 She has written about politics, infrastructure, environment, development, natural disasters, and more for Capital, and The New York Times, among other publications.

 Katherine Lehr is Vice President of Operations at Capital New York.
 She was previously Executive Director of Editorial Operations at POLITICO and an editor at The Hotline.
 Katherine, a graduate of the University of Colorado at Boulder, lives in Manhattan.

 Katherine Rojas is production assistant at Capital New York and a freelance writer.